Rat-OS/RatOS-configuration/docs/beacon_contact_dev_branch.md

 - Unload filament from the nozzle
 - Make sure the nozzle is clean and that no filament is leaking out of it.
 Make a cold pull for example.
 - Let the machine cool down to ambient temperature
-- Do NOT make this calibration on a smooth PEI sheet, in this case turn the sheet arround and make the calibration on the bare metall of it.
+- Do **NOT** make this calibration on a smooth PEI sheet, in this case turn the sheet arround and make the calibration on the bare metall of it.

 **Single toolhead printer**
 - run the macro `BEACON_CALIBRATE_NOZZLE_TEMP_OFFSET`.
-It will home your printer and run the calibration fully automated, this will take some minutes
+It will home your printer and run the calibration fully automated.
+This will take some minutes

 **IDEX printer**
 - Start VAOC